-- ◆ Upson Regional Medical Center expansion, airport improvements and enhancements to Flint River Technical College. - Future investments in increased water and sewer capacity. - The loss of major employers and increased unemployment plagued by such events. - ◆ A rebuilding of the economic base by increased employment opportunities and the need to diversify the industrial base. - ♦ The development of programs to provide assistance to small businesses. - Strengthen the partnerships between Flint River Tech and the Industrial Development Authority in attracting and training a highly educated and competitive workforce. - ◆ Market and increase the redevelopment opportunities that exist for the now vacant Thomaston Mill's site.
-(Thomaston) - ♦ Increase the economic viability of the downtown area through revitalization and marketing efforts.
-(Thomaston) - ◆ Establish a plan to beautify and increase economic development activities in the Town of Yatesville.
+- Upson Regional Medical Center expansion, airport improvements and enhancements to Flint River Technical College. - Future investments in increased water and sewer capacity. - The loss of major employers and increased unemployment plagued by such events. - A rebuilding of the economic base by increased employment opportunities and the need to diversify the industrial base. - The development of programs to provide assistance to small businesses. - Strengthen the partnerships between Flint River Tech and the Industrial Development Authority in attracting and training a highly educated and competitive workforce. - Market and increase the redevelopment opportunities that exist for the now vacant Thomaston Mill's site.
+(Thomaston) - Increase the economic viability of the downtown area through revitalization and marketing efforts.
+(Thomaston) - Establish a plan to beautify and increase economic development activities in the Town of Yatesville.
 (Yatesville) - Investigate the institution of local taxes in the Town of Yatesville to offset the town's fiscal capacity to establish services that improve the overall quality of life for local residents.
-(Yatesville) - We need to expand broadband availability throughout the communities. - There is a need to recruit solar industries to our communities.
+(Yatesville) - We need to expand broadband availability throughout the communities to support residential and business access to a vital resource that has become increasingly indispensable to daily functions. - There is a need to recruit solar industries to our communities.